- Make sure you've followed the steps in Setting Up to have a ready to go Workbench. In the set up phase, we ran

 wsk action listto list all the serverless actions that are under the current account.
 Because this is a fresh account, no actions are listed.
 Let's create a new nodejs action by running

 new hello.
 A sidecar containing a nodejs action will pop up to the right.
 By default, the supplied code is a simple hello world action.

 - Click the

-Deploybutton in the bar beneath the editor portion to send the code to the Nimbella cloud and notice that the status message above the code is updated and the red asterik indicating unsaved changes is now absent.
+Deploybutton in the bar beneath the header of editor portion to send the code to the Nimbella cloud and notice that the status message above the code is updated and the red asterik indicating unsaved changes is now absent.
 Click in the shell portion (the left half the screen) and type

 wsk action invoke hello.
 This command runs an action in the cloud and will also retrieve and display the result in the sidecar.
 We call each run of an action an activation which is associated with a globally unique alphanumeric identifier called an activation ID.